World-Check Verify

 While you could build out the specific endpoints that you’d like to use within Postman, we did all the heavy lifting for you and built out a ready to use Postman collection with sample requests and Postman environment for all the necessary variables.
 Download and import both collection and environment (.json) files into your Postman app to add all the World-Check Verify endpoints.

-Step 2: Add your API keys to your Postman environment
+Step 2: Add your Service Account credentials to your Postman environment

 Once you have imported your Postman environment, you can add your credentials to the environment file to start exploring the API functionality.

 Click on “Environments” and select the World-Check Verify environment that you just imported.
-Add your API Key and API Secret to the respective variables under “Current value” and click on “Save”.
+Add your service-account-uuid and service-account-password to the respective variables under “Value”.

 Back to top